ChippStudio/WordsStack_Site/_pages/privacypolicy.md

 By using our site or apps, you consent to our privacy policy.

 # Contacting Us
-If you have questions regarding this privacy policy, you may email [privacy@chippstudio.ee](mailto:privacy@chippstudio.ee).
+If you have questions regarding this privacy policy, you may email [info@chippstudio.ee](mailto:info@chippstudio.ee).

 # Changes to this policy
 If we decide to change our privacy policy, we will post those changes on this page.
 Summary of changes so far: